jacksongoode/disable-bloat/README.md

-# disable-bloat
+# Disable Bloat on macOS
-Disables unnecessary services on macOS.
+Disables unnecessary services and features on macOS (Ventura).
 Please read through the script before executing!
-There may be some services you don't want to disable.
+There may be some services you don't want to disable (dock, iCloud, iTunes, etc.).

 Just clone and run `chmod +x ./disable_bloat.sh && ./disable_bloat.sh`